HomeLatest NewsGovTechPM Narendra Modi launches India Post Payments Bank for doorstep banking services

 India Post Payments Bank will leverage tech platforms.
 It will use Aadhaar to open accounts, while a QR card and biometrics will drive authentication, transactions, and payments.
 Grameen Dak Sewaks will be armed with smartphones and biometric devices to handle transactions.

-Communications Minister Manoj Sinha said deposits in any account that exceed Rs 1 lakh will be automatically converted into post office savings account.
+Communications Minister Manoj Sinha said deposits in any that exceed Rs 1 lakh will be automatically converted into post office savings account.
 IPPB has permission to link around 17-crore postal savings bank (PSB) accounts with its own setup.

 India Post Payments Bank will leverage tech platforms.
 (Photo: PIB)